AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * **Incremental brand load during extraction**: Brand guidelines are now incrementally loaded in the user interface.

-* **Simplificatiom of the Copy Guideline schema**: The  `unique attributes` and `frequent keywords` field have been removed from the Copy Guideline schema, simplifying the guideline set-up process.
+* **Simplification of the Copy Guideline schema**: The  `unique attributes` and `frequent keywords` field have been removed from the Copy Guideline schema, simplifying the guideline set-up process.

 ### [!DNL Create]